Aleksandr Trofimov (actor): Biography

-Currently, Aleksandr Trofimov periodically invited to act in films for small roles, he is one of the leading actors of the Taganka Theater, he goes with the theater on tour outside the country.
-Since there are no serious film roles for the artist over the past few years, actor almost always refuses to interview, not including the need to tell only about the past works.
+Currently, Aleksandr Trofimov is periodically invited to act in films for small roles, he is one of the leading actors of the Taganka Theater, he goes with the theater on tour outside the country.
+Since there has been no serious film roles for the artist over the past few years, he almost always refuses to interview, not inclined to speak only about his past work.